How long does mediation take?

 This is highly dependent on your flexibility and the number of issues that need to be mediated, but as a general rule, you can expect to have between 2-6 meetings over a period of 1-6 months.

 Unfortunately, no. Mediation is a voluntary process and you cannot force the other person to mediate.
-You can, however, encourage the ‘which option is right for me’ on this page be reviewed.
+You can, however, encourage a review of the Where to Start page.
 If he/she is still unwilling to discuss mediation, you may need to talk to your lawyer about what other options are available for moving the process forward.

 This is entirely up to you.
 I encourage clients to have as much or as little contact with their lawyer as they need throughout the mediation process in order to feel comfortable with the decisions they are making.
 If you feel more comfortable bringing a lawyer into the mediation process, you are welcome to do so.
 Should you choose to have a lawyer present during the mediation process, the other party will also likely want a lawyer present, which will considerably increase the cost of the process as you will each be paying for your lawyers time in addition to the cost of mediation.
 Having said that, the cost is still considerably less than the cost of litigation and this is certainly an option.

 The law states that you can apply for a divorce 1-year after date of separation.
 A Separation Agreement will outline what happens to your assets, your incomes and your children during the in-between stages of separation and divorce.

 We agree on everything, do I need a lawyer?